 The course layout must be designed by the Judge and must have been approved by an AAC Course Approver.
 Courses must be kept confidential by the Judge prior to the day of the event.
 However, judges are required to supply the trial secretary (or other trusted designate) with copies of the courses a day or two before the trial to ensure the courses are available for use should the judge encounter difficulties arriving to the site.
+The trial secretary (or trusted designate) must keep the courses confidential until two hours prior to the start time, each day, as indicated on the trial premium.
+This includes posted and electronic copies

-2.8.3 - Course Maps and Walk-Throughs
+2.9.3 - Course Maps and Walk-Throughs

-Course maps must be made available to competitors, or must be posted at the trial site, on the day that the courses are to be run, no less than 30 minutes before the class is to be run.
+Course maps must be made available to competitors, or must be posted at the trial site, on the day that the courses are to be run, no less than 30 minutes before the class is to be run and no more than 2 hours prior to the start time of the trial each day.
 Exhibitors must be allowed in the trial area without their dogs for the Judge's briefing and to walk the course.
 Course walk-throughs should generally last about 5-7 minutes, and may be divided by jump height if the class is large.
-Competitors and spectators not entered in a particular class should refrain from joining the walk-through, as this may make it harder for competitors to plan their run (interpreters and/or Junior Handler coaches/quardians excepted).
+Competitors and spectators not entered in a particular class should refrain from joining the walk-through, as this may make it harder for competitors to plan their run (interpreters and/or Junior Handler coaches/guardians excepted).

-2.9 - Course Times
+2.10 - Course Times

-2.9.1- Setting the Standard Course Time
+2.10.1- Setting the Standard Course Time

 This section applies to the Standard, Challenge, Jumpers, Steeplechase and Team Relay classes.
 The standard course time (SCT) will be set at the sole discretion of the Judge, taking into account the course design and other environmental conditions.
-The SCT must be set using the yards per second (YPS) ranges shown in Table 2.9.1A:
+The SCT must be set using the yards per second (YPS) ranges shown in Table 2.10.1a: